yanntrividic/idml-pandoc-reader/CONTRIBUTING.md

 * Submit a pull request (ideally, on [GitLab](https://gitlab.com/deborderbollore/idml-pandoc-reader)) to improve something, to solve an issue, or else (feel free to explain what you want to do beforehand);
 * Contact the maintainer of this projet at [bonjour@yanntrividic.fr](mailto:bonjour@yanntrividic.fr).

+Every contribution to the code must be published under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## TODO

 ### For this project